Scott: Scott Walker Sings Songs from his T.V. Series

 Scott: Scott Walker Sings Songs from his T.V.
-Series is an album by the American solo artist Scott Walker.
+Series is the fourth solo album by American artist Scott Walker.
 It was released in June 1969 and reached number seven on the UK Albums Chart, his last album to make the top 10.
-No singles were released from the album, though some editions include Walker's top-twenty single; "Lights of Cincinnati".
+No singles were released from the album, though some editions include Walker's top-twenty single "Lights of Cincinnati".
 The album does not include original compositions by Walker and consists of performances of ballads and big band standards.
 The album has since been deleted and has not been reissued.

 The album is an accompaniment to his BBC TV series Scott.
 It features studio re-recordings of a selection of music performed on the show and does not feature any original live recordings from the TV show.

 Availability

 The continued unavailability of Scott: Scott Walker Sings Songs from his T.V.
-Series is believed to be due to Walker's dissatisfaction with the album and his albums from the early 1970s, which he describes in the documentary Scott Walker: 30 Century Man as his "wilderness years".
-Walker has blocked CD re-releases of the TV Series album, The Moviegoer (1972) and Any Day Now (1973).
+Series is believed to be due to Walker's dissatisfaction with the album and his albums from the early to mid-1970s, all of which were made up entirely of cover versions and which he describes in the documentary Scott Walker: 30 Century Man as his "wilderness years".
+Walker blocked CD re-releases of T.V.
+Series, The Moviegoer (1972) and Any Day Now (1973), while Stretch (1973) and We Had It All (1974) were re-released on CD in 1997 by an independent label without Walker's own approval.